LexieZhuang/CTA_Strategy/README.md

 # CTA Strategy for Natural Gas Futures: Leveraging Carry and Momentum Factors

 ## Project Overview
-This project develops a CTA strategy for Natural Gas Futures using carry and momentum factors.
+This project develops a **CTA strategy for Natural Gas Futures using carry and momentum factors**.
 The approach constructs carry signals from futures price differences, computes technical indicators for momentum analysis, and dynamically combines signals based on historical performance.
 The strategy undergoes full-sample and recent-period backtesting to assess robustness.
-This project is the final project for course FRE-7841 Hedge Fund Strategies, Prof. James Conklin, NYU.
+We also developed a **flexible backtesting framework for in-depth analysis**. his project is the final project for course FRE-7841 Hedge Fund Strategies, Prof. James Conklin, NYU.
 Shout out to Prof. James Conklin for his support and help.

 ## Methodology
 ### Carry Signal Construction